DiLiberto-Lab/ARC-Hub-listening-study/index.md

 <details style="margin-bottom:12px;">
 <summary><strong>Who is running the study?</strong></summary>
 <p>
-This study is part of ARC-Hub, a research project focused on developing more accessible technologies, and is being carried out by the Di Liberto Lab at Trinity College Dublin.
+This study is part of ReFocus, an ARC-Hub research project developing accessible listening technologies, and is being carried out by the Di Liberto Lab at Trinity College Dublin.
 </p>
 </details>